 The expected age of entry to Aston University for a student is 18 years or over at the point of enrolment.
 Students who would turn 18 during the first term of their intended study may be considered on a case-by-case basis.
 Any students who would turn 18 after the first term of their intended study will only be considered in exceptional circumstances.
 For any query regarding Aston University’s policy on age, please contact our Registry Office.

 Students aged 21 years or over in the year of entry are deemed ‘mature students’.
 We welcome applications from this group of students.

-All UCAS applications are subject to the UCAS Data Protection agreement, as described in the ‘Data Protection Act’ section of the on-line UCAS Application guide at http://www.ucas.com/apply/guides06.html.
+All UCAS applications are subject to the UCAS Data Protection agreement, as described in the ‘Data Protection Act’.

 In addition, all applications to Aston University are covered under the Data Protection Act.
 The information in your application will only be used for admissions purposes and will form part of your student record if you accept a place.
-The information will be confidential between you, us and any other parties you have consented to as part of the application process (e.g. UCAS).
+The information will be confidential between you, us and any other parties you have consented to as part of the application process including educational agents or nominated people on your UCAS application form.
 However, we may have to release information to authorised outside agencies, such as the police or the Home Office, to prevent or detect fraud.

 All students will be required to present original academic and personal documentation at registration prior to starting their programme of study.

 All documentation is then verified by University admissions staff.
 If any information relevant to your application is found to be fraudulent, inconsistent with your application or is missing, your application will be deemed void and your place with us will be cancelled.